Balancing Covariates in Survey Experiments: Covariates used in the Cooperative Congressional Election Study

 \section{Covariates used in the Cooperative Congressional Election Study}

-The covariates used in different stages are as follows: \begin{enumerate} \item Sampling stage, $W_i$: age, gender, whether the highest level of education is college or higher; \item Treatment assignment stage, additional covariates in $X_i$: whether family annual income is less than $60000$, whether the individual believes the economy has gotten worse last year; \item Analysis stage, additional covariates in $C_i$: whether the individual is liberal or moderate, whether party identification is democrat, whether the individual follows the news and public affairs most of the time. \end{enumerate} We present the squared multiple correlations of the three generated datasets in Table \ref{table dataset}.
+The race variable is used to form four strata and is not included in the covariate vectors below.
+The covariates used in different stages are as follows: \begin{enumerate} \item Sampling stage, $W_i$: age, gender, whether the highest level of education is college or higher; \item Treatment assignment stage, additional covariates in $X_i$: whether family annual income is less than $60000$, whether the individual believes the economy has gotten worse last year; \item Analysis stage, additional covariates in $C_i$: whether the individual is liberal or moderate, whether party identification is democrat, whether the individual follows the news and public affairs most of the time. \end{enumerate} We present the squared multiple correlations of the three generated datasets in Table \ref{table dataset} below.